How To Teach Yourself Classical Guitar (even if you live on the moon)

-We could find a great teacher.
+We could find a great teacher for guitar lessons.
 Be it in person, or via Skype, FaceTime, Google chat or some other WebCam service, there are undeniable benefits to be able to ask any question as it arises, and get an immediate answer.

 It’s also nice to have another set of eyes and ears on what we are doing.
 It takes such focus to do the things we do, we practically always miss something.